Guide to Wildlife Watching and Photography in Madagascar

-Another of Madagascar’s special wildlife groups are the tenrecs, small insectivorous mammals, resembling shrews and hedgehogs that have diversified into at least 21 species.
-They have taken on the same ecological role as shews and hedgehogs within Madagascar but are usually very hard to find.
+Another of Madagascar’s special wildlife groups are the tenrecs; small insectivorous mammals, resembling shrews and hedgehogs that have diversified into at least 21 species.
+They have taken on the same ecological role as shews and hedgehogs within Madagascar, but they are usually very hard to find.

 Madagascar’s birdlife is a huge draw with five endemic bird families and at least 120 endemic species to enjoy.
 Taking in a range of different habitats: lowland and montane rainforest, dry deciduous forest, spiny forest and transitional forest will enable you to see a wide range of the endemic bird families and most striking species.
 Below is an overview of some of the key locations:

 Ankarafantsika National Park

 Highlights of this dry deciduous forest include the Madagascar fish eagle, Schlegel’s asity, white-breasted mesite and red-capped coua.
 The more secretive bird specialties here include the localised Van Dam’s vanga and Madagascar jacana.

 The spiny forests here are home to a selection of unquie species specially adapted to this arid ecosystem.
 The highlight is the spectacular long-tailed ground roller, which although elusive is a joy to watch and photograph.
 Other species to look for include the sub-desert mesite, banded kestrel, running coua and nearby the localised Verreaux’s coua and red-shouldered vanga at La Table and Madagascar plover along the coast.